LivelyKernel/lively4-seminars/PX2019/project_6/index.md

 # Project 6: <br> Jonas Grunert<br>*MLE-Development Umgebung im Browser*

 ![](graalvm.png)

-Main Ideas:
+## Main Ideas:

-Using websockets to communicate efficiently iwth the server:
+Using websockets to communicate efficiently with the server:
   Libraries which may be used:
     1. **[socket.io](https://socket.io/)** will be used because of ease and distribution of framework
     2. sockjs - [node](https://github.com/sockjs/sockjs-node) and [browser](https://github.com/sockjs/sockjs-client)